 Increased Flexibility to Add Accessory Dwelling Units (ADU)

 The State has recently passed new laws regarding accessory dwelling units (aka secondary unit, in-law unit, granny flat, backyard cottage) ordinance.
 ADUs are a smaller living unit on a property that has a single-family residence, providing an additional housing option, which is typically more affordable than other types of housing.
 The City will be updating its regulations for compliance with this new law.
 For more information, go here.

 Redwood City voters adopted a Utility Users Tax (UUT) in 1988.
 Funds from the UUT are dedicated to the City's Capital Improvement Program (CIP).
 In the 2015-16 CIP budget, this line item was $750,000 to further the City's existing affordable housing fund.

-The City awarded $1.2M in CDBG and HOME grants this year.
+The City awarded $1.2M in CDBG and HOME grants this year, funds that will support affordable housing preservation programs, new affordable housing development, homeless services and economic development programs.
 The Council established a 5-year plan that will award over $4 million in grants over this time period.

 Production of Affordable Housing